NetworksAreMadeOfString/Graphite-Sankey/README.md

-Graphite-Senkey
+Graphite-Sankey
 ======
-This is a small PHP script that takes a series of Graphite targets to create a Senkey diagram showing flow through your platform
+This is a small PHP script that takes a series of Graphite targets to create a Sankey diagram showing flow through your platform

 The source code has been released under the GPL version 3 license.